SayedMohsen635/PC-Control/README.md

-# 🖥️ PC Control Project – Design Plan
+# 🖥️ PC Control Project

 ## 🚀 Overview
-**PC Control** is a modular C++ server application that listens for client commands and performs system actions (such as launching applications).
+**PC Control** is a modular C++ server application that listens for client commands and performs system actions.
 It demonstrates core C++ design concepts like modular programming, command parsing, socket communication, and logging — suitable as a prototype for showcasing my C++ learning.